Hierarchy & Property

 “The world is facing terrible problems, but it’s not too late for us to solve them if we work together.”

-That’s what a lot of political activists are saying.
+That’s what a lot of political activists say.
 I agree about working together, but I have a very different view of what the problems and solutions are.
-(My view has many sources, but I call it “mine” because we must each tell our own story in our own way.)
-Most activists will identify the problems as
+Most activists identify the problems as

 war, ecocide, climate change, unemployment,

 but I will explain that those are just symptoms of a deeper disease, the root of all evil, hierarchy and property, two institutions that most activists don’t see as problematical at all.